WELCOME TO SIMPLY STREEP

-Created in 1999, Simply Streep is your premiere online resource on Meryl Streep's extensive work on film, television and the theatre - a career that is unmatched in modern film and that has won her numerous accolades, including three Academy Awards, and the praise to be one of the world's greatest working actresses.
-At Simply Streep, we have built an extensive collection to discover Miss Streep's work through an archive of press articles, pictures and videos, alongside information on the charities and causes she supports.
-There is much to discover, so enjoy your stay.
+Simply Streep is your premiere source on Meryl Streep's work on film, television and in the theatre - a career that has won her three Academy Awards and the praise to be one of the world's greatest working actresses.
+Created in 1999, we have built an extensive collection to discover Miss Streep's work through an archive of press articles, photos and videos.
+Enjoy your stay - and check back soon.

 Career > > 2008 > An Old-Fashioned Love Story: Making The Bridges of Madison County